Tornadoes – What They Are, How They Form, And Their Main Characteristics

 This alone is not enough, though.
 Air rotation near the ground is essential for the process to be completed.
 As the cold air from the upper atmosphere starts to descend (creating downdrafts), it comes in contact with the updraft, putting pressure on the rising air.

 This acceleration in wind speed towards the axis is called conservation of angular momentum (or spin).
 This is similar to a figure skater starting to spin on ice.
-As he/she starts pulling their arms in, they start rotating faster and faster (to conserve angular movement).
+As he/she starts pulling their arms in, they start rotating faster and faster (to conserve angular momentum).

 The supercell starts acting like a giant vacuum cleaner as the rotating column of air strengthens and sucks more air away from the surface of the ground.